-I met Rev. Chad Abbott, pastor of St. Paul’s United Church of Christ in Alexandria, KY, at a clergy gathering in the Cincinnati area more than a year ago.
+I met Rev. Chad Abbott, pastor of St. Paul’s United Church of Christ in Alexandria, KY, [editor’s note: Rev. Abbott is currently the Designated Conference Minister of the Indiana-Kentucky Conference] at a clergy gathering in the Cincinnati area more than a year ago.
 As we were chatting after the formal meeting ended, he mentioned his vision for having a “caregivers gala” that offered a night of music, food and respite for those who care for friends or family members in their homes.
 This event would be free of charge and open to anyone in the community and surrounding churches.
 (I’m using his name and telling this story with permission.)

 He asked me if I knew of any grants available.
 Being new to the staff of the Ohio Conference UCC at the time, I did not know of any, but I said I would keep my eyes and ears open for potential funding.